MQ-software-carpentry/2018-07-03-resbaz-python-advanced/index.md

   And run 'make workshop-check' *before* committing to make sure that changes are good.
 {% endcomment %}

-<h4>This is the workshop template.
-Delete these lines and use it to customize your own website.
-If you are running a self-organized workshop or have not put in a workshop request yet, please also fill in
-<a href="{{site.amy_site}}/submit">this workshop request form</a> to let us know about your workshop
-and our administrator may contact you if we need any extra information.</h4>

 <h2 id="general">General Information</h2>

 {% comment %}